Main Street, Letterkenny: Upper

 Upper Main Street ranges from north-east of the Market Square until it bisects onto the Ramelton and High Roads close to Speer's Lane and Justice Walsh Road.
 The Central Bar, Letterkenny's oldest such establishment, has been in existence since 1808.
 R. McCullagh Jewellers, which dates from 1869, is situated nearby on the same side of the street, between Market Square and Church Lane.

 Magees Pharmacy, which dates from 1928, is found on the opposite side of the street.
-It has family ties with Brian McCormick Sports & Leisure (BMC Sports), which is located on the other side of the street, near the Pat's Pizza restaurant (at its current location since 1990, having started at Market Square in 1984) and McGarrigle Shoes, which was established in 1981.
+It has family ties with Brian McCormick Sports & Leisure (BMC Sports), which is located on the other side of the street, near the Pat's Pizza restaurant (at its current location since 1990, having started at Market Square in 1984) and McGarrigles Shoes, which was established in 1981 and opened its doors in 1982 and went on to become an institution on the street.

 Letterkenny's main post office is situated above Magees Pharmacy.
 Long queues of dole recipients and pensioners congregate here to collect their money.
 Further up, close to the adjoining Justice Walsh Road, are AIB and Permanent TSB.
 Further down, close to the adjoining Rosemount Lane, are O'Hehirs Bakery Cafe and the site of the now shuttered Dolphin Cafe.
 There are clothing outlets such as the County Seat, which opened on in December 1977 beside the old Dillons Supermarket, moved to Lower Main Street in 1999 and then back to Upper Main Street (number 5) in 2013; it provides school uniforms for the younger population of Letterkenny and others throughout the county.